Cryotechnic/cloud-challenge/README.md

 To know what kind of `apiVersion` we should use, we can run the `kubectl api-resources` command.

 The remainder of the schema was auto-generated using VSCode's Kubernetes plugin, but manual creation of a valid YAML structure is also possible.
 Knowing which fields are required can be achieved using the `kubectl explain <resource> --recursive`.
-In this case, since a deployment is required, the command to run would be `kubectl explain deployments --recursive`
+In this case, since a deployment is required, the command to run would be `kubectl explain deployments --recursive`.

+To deploy, you can run: `kubectl apply -f deploy.yml`.

+To delete the deployment, you can run: `kubectl delete deployment helloapp-deploy && kubectl delete service helloapp-service`.